Doctor celebrates online learning first

 The innovative teaching method has enabled Dr Lughano Kalongolera to study remotely while continuing to work in his local hospital.

 Dr Kalongolera has spent the past three years studying for an MSc in Surgical Sciences.
 The qualification is offered jointly by the University and the Royal College of Surgeons of Edinburgh.

 The part-time e-learning programme began in 2006 and is transforming access to specialist medical knowledge.
 It now supports more than 250 surgical trainees internationally.

-In this short film Dr Kalongolera and Professor O James Garden explain the benefits of the online MSc in Surgical Sciences.
+In this short film Dr Kalongolera and Prof O James Garden explain the benefits of the online MSc in Surgical Sciences.

-It was recently announced that the course, as part of a suite of five online courses, had been awarded the Queen’s Anniversary Prize for Higher and Further Education for excellence in e-learning.
+Last week it was announced that the course, as part of a suite of five online courses, had been awarded the Queen’s Anniversary Prize for Higher and Further Education for excellence in e-learning.
 The award is widely regarded as the highest national honour in UK education.

 Most doctors in Malawi have to travel abroad to acquire such knowledge and many do not return.
 By studying online with the University of Edinburgh, I have been able to remain in my country to learn, while continuing to treat those who need me most.